malikmadnanaslam/xmpi-sparse-angle-reconstruction/NOTES.md

 With more time I would add held-out-angle/synthetic-geometry validation, primal-dual joint spatial-temporal TV with explicit uncertainty, and a less restrictive support model.
 With more data/compute I would compare motion-aware low-rank+sparse reconstruction and a self-supervised 4D neural field using the same projection-domain loss.

-**AI assistance disclosure:** ChatGPT/Codex was used for initial code drafting, refactoring, test design, diagnostic checks and editorial polishing.
-The assumptions, parameters, generated diagnostics and limitations are exposed in the repository so that every submitted component can be independently checked and discussed.
+**AI assistance disclosure:** ChatGPT used for understanding the problem.